mitchellh/vagrant-rackspace/README.md

 ## Custom Commands

 The plugin includes several Rackspace-specific vagrant commands.
 You can get the list of available commands with `vagrant rackspace -h`.

-Note that some commands run per-machine if you have a multi-machine setup.
-This can look repre

 ### Flavors / Images